yubinTW/fastify-keycloak-adapter/README.md

 - `excludedPatterns` string array for non-authorized urls (optional, support `?`, `*` and `**` wildcards)
 - `userPayloadMapper` defined the fields of `fastify.session.user` (optional)

+- `unauthorizedHandler(request, reply)` is a function to customize the handling (e.g. the response) of unauthorized requests (invalid auth token)

 ## Configuration example

 ```typescript